tkanos/twx/README.md

 A decentralised microblogging client based on the specs of [twtxt](https://dev.twtxt.net/), used to handle your twtxt file.

 ## Why another client
-I love twtxt format for it's simplicity and being real decentralized communication protocol.
+I love twtxt format for its simplicity and being real decentralized communication protocol.
 But I see some issues that I want to focus.
 So i created my own twtxt client because I want to be able to make tests to evolve the format, on what I think lack to the protocol :

 1. Decentralized ID